 5 Interventions for Treating Unilateral Neglect

 First, it’s important to know the biggest mistake to avoid which is just repeating to the patient, “Look to your left” over and over (and over!).
-It is just simply not effective.
+It’s just not going to be that effective.
 (Note: If I keep referring to the “left” side, this is because left neglect is much more common than right neglect.
 If your patient has right neglect, you’ll have the same effect.)

-There are quite a few interventions to do with your patient experiencing unilateral neglect, and all the ones I know are listed here.
-You can try all of them if you want!
+There are quite a few interventions to do with your patient experiencing unilateral neglect.
+The ones I use most commonly are listed here.
+If you have any other interventions you like to use, be sure to leave them in the comments at the end!

 1. Encourage Use of Affected Side